 My soul thirsts for God, for the living God.
 When shall I come and behold the face of God?

-My tears have been my food day and night, while people say to me continually, and led them in procession to the house of God, with glad shouts and songs of thanksgiving, a multitude keeping festival.
+My tears have been my food day and night, while people say to me continually, with glad shouts and songs of thanksgiving, a multitude keeping festival.

 "Where is your God?"